PinkDiamond1/wallet-official/INSTALL.md

-Building Title Network
+Building Bitcoin Clashic
 ======================

-See doc/build-*.md for instructions on building the various elements of the Title Network implementation of Bitcoin Core.
+See doc/build-*.md for instructions on building the various elements of the Bitcoin Clashic implementation of Bitcoin Core.